 Benefits of Drinking Water and How to Increase Your Intake

-When we think of making lifestyle changes, we rarely think of improving our water intake.
-It’s strange, given that 60 to 70% of the human body is actually water.
+When we think of making lifestyle changes, we rarely think of improving our water intake even though 60 -70% of our body is water.
 Every single cell, tissue, and organ of your body needs water for optimal functioning.
 Drinking water is a daily necessity to stay healthy, as well as to replenish the fluids lost from the body through urine, sweat, and functions such as breathing.

 What are the health benefits of drinking water?

 Water is literally life-giving and plays a huge role in several functions of the body.